-The Gospel must be preached, not just by some means, not just by traditional means, but by all means.
+The Gospel must be proclaimed, not just by conventional means, not just by traditional means, but by creative endeavours that support the objective.
 We must be willing to move out of our comfort zone and use creative businesses that will aid us in our goal of seeing churches planted (1 Cor 9:22-23; Acts 17:22-23).

 We find our identity in Christ alone, and in that we find freedom.
 The work we do demands that we give up whatever “earthly” identities we have attached to ourselves.
 Just as Christ left his heavenly home and became part of the human race, we too must give up parts of ourselves to become relevant in another culture (Gal 2:20, 5:1).

 In response to Jesus’ command to make disciples of ALL nations, we prioritize our efforts to reach nations or people groups who are unreached and unengaged due to barriers that prevent them from having access to the gospel (Matt 28:19-20; Rev 5:9, 7:9).

 We work with integrity, seeking to minister in ways that the host government approves and that attest to the benefits we bring to the ethnic peoples in that region.
 If we obtain access by committing to do something, we will do it (2 Cor 1:12; Rom 13:1-2; Acts 4).